LongNguyenP/DynaShape_Legacy/README.md

 Clone the source from GitHub and open in Visual Studio

 #### Step 2: Deal with reference files
 After open the source in Visual Studio, you may notice that some reference dll files are missing.
-Most of these can be found in the the Dynamo Core main folder on your computer (e.g. *C:\Program Files\Dynamo\Dynamo Core\1.x*), except *MeshToolkit.dll*.
+Most of these can be found in the Dynamo Core main folder on your computer (e.g. *C:\Program Files\Dynamo\Dynamo Core\1.x*), except *MeshToolkit.dll*.
 To get this file you need to first install the MeshToolkit package using the Dynamo Package Manager, you can then find the *MeshToolkit.dll* typically at *%AppData\Dynamo\Dynamo Core\1.x\packages\MeshToolkit\bin*

 #### Step 3: Build and package
 Build the solution and you will get *DynaShape.dll* (along with *DynaShape.xml*) in the build output folder.

-We can now assemble the DynaShape package folder according to the following structure:
+You can now assemble the DynaShape package folder according to the following structure:

 <pre>
 _DynaShape